notaryproject/specifications/scenarios.md

 **Implications of this requirement:**

 - nothing additional from previous scenarios.

+### Scenario 3.1: Required Signatures

+Customers may require content to be signed.
+They may require specific signatures, or any signatures.

+1. A deployment is requested.
+The host has been configured to require any signature, or specific signatures.
+1. The host accepts the request, and verifies it's configuration.
+If a signature is requried, but no specific signatures are specified, any signed content would be permitted.
+If specific signatures are required, the deployment will only succeed if the signature matches one of the specified signatures.
+1. The user may specify root signatures, thus any signatures that derive from the root would also considered valid.

 ### Scenario #4: Promote Artifacts Within a Registry, Using a Different repo